How do you know if you are ready to be in a relationship or if you are still in place where you need space for healing?

 The conundrum is: yes, we need the time and care to heal and individuate after heartbreak and there are wounds that do not surface when we are doing the solo thing.
 Wounds made in relationship need to relationships to heal them.

-This is about more that how we relate to with our intimate partners.
+This is about more than how we relate with our intimate partners.
 This about we can move from enmeshment and codependence to autonomy and interdependence with life and each other.

 I hope you enjoy this conversation with Jason D McClain and me!

 And here is an exceprt from an article I wrote,

 Why we Fall in Love with Potential (& How to catch Ourselves).